-Any holiday that is carried over under this rule but is not taken within 18 months of the end of the holiday year in which it accrued will be lost.
+Any holiday that is carried over under this rule but is not taken within 18 months of the end of the holiday year in which it accrued will be lost, to the extent permitted by law.

 Alternatively you can choose to take your paid holiday during your sick leave, in which case you will be paid at your normal rate.
+For the avoidance of doubt sick leave may not run concurrently with paid holiday/ annual leave.